ASA1976/RAP-BTL/call_test.md

 source code defines it's version of the TestStatic function, declares it's version of TestExtern for external linkage to the test_extern compilation unit and defines a main function which calls the 8 tests per the order stated above.

+This compilation unit was compiled to Assembly source output using 'clang++ -O -S test_invocative.cpp'.

 ### Assembly Output Observations